jemmy512/book-notes/C++/C++CoreGuidelines.md

 * Per.1: Don’t optimize without reason

 * Per.2: Don’t optimize prematurely
+    * Elaborately optimized code is usually larger and harder to change than unoptimized code.

 * Per.3: Don’t optimize something that’s not performance critical
+    * Optimizing a non-performance-critical part of a program has no effect on system performance.

 * Per.4: Don’t assume that complicated code is necessarily faster than simple code